GameServerManagers/LinuxGSM/.github/ISSUE_TEMPLATE/new-server-request.md

 ---

-## What game server would you like adding?
+## What game server would you like to add?

 [game server]